-It is the most important sanctuary (just during the new year’s holidays it hosts 2 million visitors).
-From Kamakura Station you’ll be on the city’s main street, which is actually an old path that comes from the sea to the sanctuary.
-It takes about 15 minutes walking north.
+Although it is not the most acclaimed by tourists, it is the most important sanctuary, just during the new year’s holidays it hosts 2 million visitors.
+From Kamakura Station it takes about 15 minutes walking north.
 Open from 5:00 (6:00 October to March) 21:00, free admission.

 Founded in 1063, it is dedicated to Hachiman, the god of war and the samurai, that’s why is held biannually (April and September) a display of sitting backwards archery from a galloping horse.
 I have very good memories of this place, since some kind of event was celebrating (unfortunately not the archery on horseback), so despite the rain the atmosphere was festive; it was crowded and most children and some adults were dressed in traditional costume.

-It is famous for its bamboo forest, which I was unaware at the time, so I didn’t go.
+It is famous for its bamboo forest, which I was unaware at the time, so I didn’t go but these barely 2,000 canes have made it one of the favorites of visitors.
 A 20-minute walk east of the former temple, or 10 minutes by bus from Kamakura Station (buses 23, 24 or 36).
 Open daily from 9:00 to 16:00, admission ¥ 200 or ¥ 500 if you want to participate in a tea ceremony, which is not bad to do once on a trip to Japan.

-A 15-minute walk from prior, northwesterly, close to the station Kita-Kamamura.
-The highlight is the largest bronze bell in the city.
+Founded in 1282, it’s a 15-minute walk from prior, northwesterly, close to Kita-Kamamura Station.
+The highlight is the largest bronze bell in the city and it is a popular place to see the maple trees in autumn.
 Open from 8:00 to 16:30 daily, admission ¥ 300.

-Unless it rains or you are not wearing appropriate footwear, walking the Daibutsu path (Great Buddha) is strongly recommend.
-Begins at Tokei-ji Temple, immediately south of the station, and ends north of the Big Buddha.
+From this area, unless it rains or you are not wearing appropriate footwear, walking the Daibutsu path (Great Buddha) is strongly recommend, it will lead us to, as it’s name suggest, Kamakura Great Buddha.
+Begins south of Tokei-ji and Jochi-ji temples, immediately south of the station, and ends north of the Big Buddha.
 It takes approximately 40 minutes.

 THE GREAT BUDDHA